St. Denis Church (Hopewell Junction, New York)

 St. Denis Church is a Roman Catholic parish church under the authority of the Roman Catholic Archdiocese of New York, located in Hopewell Junction, Dutchess County, New York.
-It was established in 1899 as a parish; it was established a mission of St. Mary in Wappingers Falls in 1874 until being elevated in a parish in 1899.
+It was established in 1899 as a parish; it had previously been established a mission of St. Mary in Wappingers Falls.

 History

 Background

 The first Priests in the Hudson Valley were French Jesuits, led by Saint Isaac Jogues, who about forty years earlier preached the Gospel to the Indians in the Mohawk Valley.
 It is believed that Father Jogues traveled through what later became Dutchess County before he and his companions were captured and martyred at Auriesville in 1646.
 Father Ferdinand Farmer reported visiting Dutchess County in October 1781.
 His records mention Fishkill where he baptized 14 Canadian and Acadian Catholics.
 He again visited the area in November 1783.

 The founding of the church of St. Denis on Beekman Road was connected with Daniel DeLaney.
 Born in County Kilkenny, Ireland in 1801, history has it that DeLaney, at some time prior to 1852, arrived in Beekman, evidently as a farm hand in the vicinity of Sylvan Lake and observed iron ore, which he recognized by virtue of having worked in an iron mine in Ireland.
 He purchased land around Sylvan Lake and went into iron mining.
 To obtain workers for his mine, DeLaney periodically traveled to New York City where he recruited Irish immigrants straight off the boat and brought them to Sylvan Lake.
 Soon the miners had wives and children and the colony of Catholics in Beekman started to grow.